sqldf is a library for querying data in a

 than the lisp libraries, sometimes 15x faster.
 This means that often

-the quickest way to load a data-frame from CSV data is to first read it
+the quickest way to load a data-frame from CSV data is to first read

-for storing data frames.
+file format for storing data frames.

 We choose CL-SQLite because, at the time of writing, it was the only SQLite library with a commercially acceptable license.
 Since then CLSQL has migrated to a BSD license and is a better option for new development.
 Not only does it support CommonSQL, the de-facto SQL query syntax for Common Lisp, it also supports several additional databases.

 Version 2 of SQLDF will use CLSQL, possibly including some of the CSV and other extensions available in SQLite.
 Benchmarks show that SQLite’s CSV import is about 15x faster than cl-csv, and a FFI wrapper of SQLite’s CSV importer would be a good addition to Lisp-Stat.